 It is possible that aspirin may reduce low-grade inflammation associated with age-related bone fragility.
 However, previous studies have been inconsistent about the effect of aspirin on bones.

 The ASPREE-Fracture sub-study will determine whether daily low-dose aspirin reduces the risk of older Australians having a bone fracture.
 It will also investigate whether aspirin reduces the risk of having a fall that results in hospital attendance.

 The ASPREE-Fracture sub-study is the first double-blind, randomised, placebo-controlled trial of aspirin and fracture risk in healthy older people.

-This study collects relevant information entirely through medical records.
-If a participant has sustained a fracture, or attended a hospital or emergency department because of a fall since enrolling in the trial, we will follow up with their health provider to collect information about the fracture and/or treatment.
+This study collected relevant information entirely through medical records.
+If a participant sustained a fracture, or attended a hospital or emergency department because of a fall since enrolling in the ASPREE trial, we followed up with their health provider to collect information about the fracture and/or treatment.

-Results will be collated in 2017 to determine whether a daily low dose of aspirin can prevent or reduce the number of fractures and fall-related hospital presentations experienced by older people.
+Results are currently being collated to determine whether daily low dose aspirin can prevent or reduce the number of fractures and fall-related hospital presentations experienced by older people.

 How to find out more about the ASPREE-FRACTURE study:

 - Ring 1800 728 745 (toll free from a landline)

 - The Australian National Health and Medical Research Council (NHMRC)